-If your plant's looking sad and not its usual perky self, consider the last time you fed it.
+If your plant's looking sad and not its usual perky self, think back to the last time you fed it.
 Plants need balanced nutrition to maintain their wellbeing.
-We often speak to gardeners who've seen a decline in their plants health; this is commonly due to not enough fertiliser.
+We often hear from gardeners who've noticed a decline in a plants health; this is most commonly due to insufficient nutrients.

-Technically fertilisers are materials, either organic or inorganic in origin, that supply nutrients to plants.
-The three major ingredients of a plant food are nitrogen (N), phosphorus (P) and potassium (K).
+Technically, fertilisers are materials (either organic or inorganic in origin) that supply nutrients to plants.
+The three major ingredients (macronutrients) in plant food are nitrogen (N), phosphorus (P) and potassium (K).
 Nitrogen is extremely important for leaf growth; phosphorus promotes development of roots, flowers and seeds or fruit and potassium is necessary for the growth of strong stems and the movement of water in plants, in addition to promoting flowering and fruiting.

 Organic fertilisers include manures and animal and vegetable byproducts, such as blood and bone and cow manure.
 These contain smaller amounts of the major plant foods, so they need to be added to the soil in greater quantities.
 Because they often contain a large proportion of fibrous material they're good for building and improving soil structure and texture, especially in sandy soils.
 Because organic manures are broken down by bacteria they release their nutrients slowly over a long period.
 As with inorganic fertilisers, some, such as chicken manure, are high in nitrogen while others, like blood and bone, contain more phosphorus.
 The best results in the garden come from using a mixture of both organic and inorganic fertilisers.